AndersDeath/diary2/000-current.md

 # 06 February - Monday - Yerevan - 130 day of immigration

 I did great thing I met my Lower she will bring my documents to OVIR tomorrow.
 This is very good.
 Also I fixed Ksushas boots.
 The master was cheap and it's good.
 A sad thing also happened.
-My beloved Pixel 3xl has a blown battery
+My beloved Pixel 3xl has a blown battery.